Young Naturalists Programs

 Four-Day Summer Program

 Children are invited to join our staff interpreters for exciting outdoor explorations of plants and animals in their natural habitats.
 Science-oriented session topics include pond life, insects and spiders, soil creatures, and birds.

-Registration for this year's program is available HERE.
+Registration for this year's program, which begins in September 2014, is available HERE.

 Contact Rick Simek at (313) 583-6371 or firstname.lastname@example.org with any questions.

 The Rouge River Bird Observatory is the longest- running, full-time urban bird research station in North America.

 4901 Evergreen Road

 Dearborn, MI 48128